jzanecook/agent-protocol-plugin-notes/README.md

 author = "some-other-author"

 [agent.workflow]
-setup = poetry
+setup = "poetry"
-entrypoint = uvicorn app.main:app --host
+entrypoint = "uvicorn app.main:app --host"
 port = "3000"

 # See note above for why this might just be using a docker image, or not.